HashCode01/UP49_Pymetrics_SIH2020/P_webapp/readme.md

 import the project using flutter or android studio. *​Make use you use your local gradle to build the source code.*

-The Source folder consists of 2 components:
+The Web App consists of 2 components:

 1. Docter's Dashboard